-Disciplinary proceedings don't have to be triggered by a complaint.
+Disciplinary proceedings may not always be triggered by a complaint.
 They can also arise from other indicators of poor performance or failure to comply with RJC requirements.

 For example, the RJC will begin disciplinary proceedings against auditors if there is any evidence of deceptive or otherwise improper auditing, including breach of confidentiality.